schlae/HardDriveInfo/README.md

 The INDEX\_TRACK# signal seems to depend on internal counters.
 If READ\_DATA pulses at least once per CLK high/low, in 9 READ\_DATA pulses, then INDEX\_TRACK# asserts low on the 9th READ\_DATA rising edge.
 This triggers another one-shot device that ensures that INDEX\_TRACK# continues to be asserted for 5 rising CLK edges after READ\_DATA stops pulsing.
 DC\_UNSAFE# resets both the READ\_DATA pulse detector and the INDEX\_TRACK# one-shot.

-### 10188-501 "SSI257.2"
+### 10188-501 "SSI257.2", 10014-002

-This device drives the center tap connections of the R/W heads, and also provides two outputs to drive the write current resistor divider.
+These devices drive the center tap connections of the R/W heads, and also provides two outputs to drive the write current resistor divider.

+The 10188-501 comes in an SOIC package while the 10014-002 comes in a DIP package.

 **Pin Description**